fkie-cad/hexter/README.md

  * -l size_t Length of the part to display in hex or dec.
 Default = 0x100.
  * -b Force breaking, not continuous mode and print just one block.
  * -pso Print start (real) offset.
- * -vs Size of the printed hex values/groups.
+ * -hvs Size of the printed hex values/groups.
 Maybe 1, 2, 4, 8.
 Defaults to 1.
  * -pp Print plain, not console styled output.
  * -cs Size of a printed column.
 Only respected if `-px`, `-pa` are not combined with each other.
  * Printing layouts: